gomathishankar28/ms2_desi_wagon/README.md

 1. Name - Text input field for the name of the user initiating the request.
 2. Email - Text input field for the maild of the user.
 A copy of their grocery list is sent to this mailID.
 3. Mobile - Text input field for the Mobile number of the user.
+4. Location -  A drop down box showing 5 cities the Wagon visits.
+5. Address  - Text Input field which auto populates the address on choosing a specific location from the above field.
-4. GroceryItems- A drop down that contains a list of Indian groceries grouped under four different categories like fruits, vegetables, wholegrains and spices ,for the users to choose from.
+6. Groceries- A drop down that contains a list of Indian groceries grouped under four different categories like fruits, vegetables, wholegrains and spices ,for the users to choose from.
-5.
+7. Quantity- A drop down that contains numbers from 1 to 10.
+8. Add to List - Button that adds the grocery item and quantity to the grocery list
+9. InputElement - An readonly input element conatining the added grocery item along with Quantity and a span element beside it for delete option ("X")
-4. Grocery List - A text area which contains the final set of the grocery list that would be sent to DesiWagon.
+10. TextArea- A hidden text area where the final list of all grocery items along with quantity is created.
+The value of this field is used to send email via emailJS.
-5. Location -  A drop down box showing 5 cities the Wagon visits.
-6. Address  - Text Input field which auto populates the address on choosing a specific location from the above field.
-7. Send Button - A send button which sends an email with the username and thier grocery list to desiwagon and a copy of it is send to the user as well.
+11. Send Button - A send button which sends an email with the username and thier grocery list to desiwagon and a copy of it is send to the user as well.
     This is acheived by using EmailJs API.

 ### Acknowledgement